 How do you get started?

 Team up with a leading expert who can help you create a short-term and long-term plan.
 Next, kickoff the plan with a live program that ignites everyone in your organization and gives each person the specific skills necessary to put the plan into action today.
-Last, continually check-in on the plan to insure a Culture of Respect is the norm throughout your organization!
+Last, continually check-in on the plan to ensure a Culture of Respect is the norm throughout your organization!